leangjia/blender_docs/manual/sculpt_paint/sculpting/tool_settings/brush_settings.rst

    This setting is not available for *Grab*, *Snake Hook*, or *Rotate*.

-   You can change the brush strength interactively by pressing :kbd:`Shift-F` in the 3D View and then moving the brush and then :kbd:`LMB`.
+   You can change the brush strength interactively by pressing :kbd:`Shift-F` in the 3D Viewport and then moving the brush and then :kbd:`LMB`.
    You can enter the size numerically also while in :kbd:`Shift-F` sizing.

    Strength Pressure